AdobeDocs/workfront.en/help/workfront-proof/wp-work-proofsfiles/organize-your-work/create-folders.md

 * Folder name - this field is mandatory (1)
 * Clicking on the See the list link (2) will bring up a pop up with a list of people with whom this folder is shared - this information is particularly useful when you are creating sub-folders, as sub-folders will automatically be shared with the same people as the parent folder
 * Description (3) - here you can add a brief description of the folder, this will be visible on the Folder details page
 * Make the folder private (4) - ticking the box will make this folder private (so visible only to the people you explicitly share the folder with and the users in your account with the profiles of [Proof Permissions Profiles in Workfront Proof](../../../workfront-proof/wp-acct-admin/account-settings/proof-perm-profiles-in-wp.md), [Proof Permissions Profiles in Workfront Proof](../../../workfront-proof/wp-acct-admin/account-settings/proof-perm-profiles-in-wp.md) or [Proof Permissions Profiles in Workfront Proof](../../../workfront-proof/wp-acct-admin/account-settings/proof-perm-profiles-in-wp.md) ).
-Please see [Understand Folder Permissions in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/organize-your-work/folder-permissions.md) to find out more about private and public folders in `Workfront Proof`.
+Please see [Understand Folder Permissions in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/organize-your-work/folder-permissions.md) to find out more about private and public folders in Workfront Proof.

 ![New_folder_page_-_folder_details.png](assets/new-folder-page---folder-details-350x133.png)